-However, driving longer distances, you’re likely to pass through rural areas where gas stations can be harder to come by.
-You also can’t always go off your vehicle’s typical mileage per gallon, as varying speeds, wind and other factors can greatly impact your gas mileage.
-Again, you can’t guarantee that you will have cell phone service either, so running out of gas could mean you’d be stranded until someone stopped to help.
+However, driving long distances, you’re likely to pass through rural areas where gas stations can be harder to come by.
+You also can’t rely on your vehicle’s typical fuel consumption.
+Driving at varying speeds, up and down grades, and pushing against the wind can greatly impact your gas mileage.
+Again, you can’t guarantee that you will have cell phone service either, so running out of gas could mean you’re stranded until someone stops to help.

 Many people think that driving at night is best for road trips because there’s less traffic, and the passengers can sleep to pass the time.
 However, driving tired is dangerous and dark roads mean reduced visibility.
 Wildlife also tends to be more active at night and harder to spot on the side of the road, increasing your chances of hitting an animal and causing an accident.
 It’s important after a long day of driving to rest and get a good night’s sleep so don’t hesitate to pull over and catch some z’s.

 Don’t cut it close by assuming your road trip will be as long as the GPS suggests.
 Tack on at least one extra day to your agenda.
-Weather can interfere with travel, things could go wrong with your vehicle, or you could come to an unexpected road closure or other delay.
-It’s better to have extra time than be stressed about being behind schedule and rushing, which is never a safe way to travel.
+Weather can interfere with travel, things could go wrong with your vehicle, or you could come to unexpected road closures or other delays.
+It’s better to have extra time than stressing about being behind schedule and rushing, which is never a safe way to travel.
 Road trips are much more enjoyable when you can take your time.

 10. Enjoy it!